 Pursuant to Mr. Schneiderman's employment agreement, Mr. Schneiderman was paid \$30,000 as a sign on bonus.
-We also issued to Mr. Schneiderman stock options to purchase 300,000 shares of Common Stock under our 2021 Incentive Plan, with one-third of the total shares vesting on the one year anniversary of the grant date, one-third of the total shares vesting on the two year anniversary of the grant date, and one-third of the total shares vesting on the three year anniversary of the grant date.
+We also issued to Mr. Schneiderman stock options to purchase 300,000 shares of Common Stock under our 2021 Incentive Plan, with one-third of the total shares vesting on the one year anniversary of the grant date, one-third of the total shares vesting on the two year anniversary of the grant date.